 Not only is this amazing balsamic grilled chicken absolutely delicious, it’s incredibly simple to make.
 It’s done in a little less than 20 minutes, which means it’s perfect for the busiest of nights.
 Here’s the easy steps to making the marinade and grilling up a fantastic dinner!

+This balsamic chicken marinade recipe is not only delicious, it’s made with just 5 ingredients, and comes together in about 2 minutes.
 As you can see from the photo above, I literally just mix this marinade together in a glass measuring cup that I use to measure out the olive oil and vinegar.
+From there I add in the brown sugar, garlic and pepper.
+Whisk well to get the brown sugar to dissolve with the rest of the ingredients.

 Pour out and reserve a few tablespoons of the marinade to brush on the chicken as it grills, and then pour the rest over the chicken.
+This is an optional step but a great way to add additional flavor to your grilled chicken as it cooks.

-Step 2: Pour the Balsamic Chicken Marinade Over Chicken and Refrigerate
+Pour the Balsamic Chicken Marinade Over Chicken and Refrigerate

 Another recipe where I use a similar balsamic marinade is my Grilled Steak Kabobs and my Air Fryer Boneless Chicken Thighs recipes.